David+Martin

-David+Martin is a German creative and advertising agency.
-The headquarters are located in Munich.
+David+Martin was a German creative and advertising agency.
+The headquarters were located in Munich.

 Company history

 The agency was founded in 2015 by Martin Eggert and David Stephan.
 Their first client was the cheese manufacturer Leerdammer.
 In 2016, the company moved into an office close to the Viktualienmarkt in Munich.

 In 2018, David+Martin worked on the regional election campaign for the German Green Party Alliance 90/The Greens.
 In response to the campaign, the agency first received propaganda flyers from a German right wing party; later a pig's head was placed outside the agency's office, which led to a police investigation.

 In May 2021, Mark Hassan joined the agency's management.
 Later that year, Katrin Strathus became head of Human Resources.

 Martin Eggert is a board member of Gesamtverband Kommunikationsagenturen GWA (Association of communication agencies) and was co-founder of their U30 advisory board in 2021.